andela-stuff/skill-rake/README.md

 # skill-rake

-This service combs through a code source (snippet, file, repo...) and detects skills present in the code
+This service combs through a code source (snippet, file, repo...) and detects skills present in the code.